bigskysoftware/_hyperscript/www/docs.md

 ```

 This event source will put all `message` events in to the `#div` and will log when an `open` event occurs.
+This feature also publishes events, too, so you can listen for Server Sent Events from other parts of your code.

 ### <a name="js"></a>[Inline JS](#js)